 We automatically enroll members when they are identified and will inform you of their participation.
 If you would like to enroll a member in one of these programs, contact your Provider Services or health plan consultant or email firstname.lastname@example.org.

-A member's secure online account also offers self-management support tools, health information, condition centers, and other resources.
+A member's secure online account also offers self-management support tools, health education, and other resources.

 Content on this page is from the provider manual | Disclaimer